-- a.
-Marie lui /l'=a fait promettre de faire quelque chose.

-Marie 3sg.dat 3sg.acc=has made promise de do some thing - b.
-Marie lui /l'=a fait promettre de partir.

-Marie 3sg.dec=has made promise de leave
+a.
+Marie lui / l'=a fait promettre de faire quelque chose Marie 3sg.dat 3sg.acc=has made promise DE do some thing b.
+Marie lui / l'=a fait promettre de parti r.
+Marie 3SG.DAT 3SG.ACC=has made promise DE leave

 The implication appears to be that it is the non-finite CP itself which triggers dative in such contexts.
-Where the complement of faire is a restructuring predicate, however, the result is usually restructuring for transitivity so that the case of the causee depends on the argument structure of the complement of the restructuring verb (see Burzio 1986 and Pineda & Sheehan 2020 for parallel patterns in Italian and Catalan respectively):
+Where the complement of faire is a restructuring predicate, however, for some speakers at least, the result is optional restructuring for transitivity so that the case of the causee can be dative only if the complement of the restructuring verb is transitive.
+As noted by Burzio (1986) for Italian and Pineda & Sheehan (forthcoming) for Catalan, this pattern is more stable across speakers in these other languages: